hit-cxf/Mashup-Benchmark/README_EN.md

 ```

 `eval/config.yaml` configures the VLM model name, API key, base URL, timeout, and metric weights.
 This file contains local credentials and is ignored by Git; do not commit it.

-## Maintenance Policy

-- `README.md` is the default Chinese entry point; `README_EN.md` is the mirrored English version.
-- When editing the README, update both files and keep their meanings aligned.
-- When changing data, schemas, evaluation code, or directory structure, update the README, relevant files under `docs/`, and examples accordingly.
-- `data/videos/` and `data/audios/` store large media assets and are ignored by Git by default.
-- `runs/` stores generated videos from different baselines or tested systems; formal results should include `run_manifest.json` and per-task `run_output.json` files.